Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 15. Chicken Nuggets

 Kids and adults alike love chicken nuggets, so they're perfect for a game-day menu.
-Whether you buy them at the store or make low-carb Parmesan chicken nuggets, you'll want to have dipping sauces that are healthy and low-carb too.
+Buy them at the store or make low-carb Parmesan garlic chicken nuggets.

-Marinara, ranch dressing, and low-sugar BBQ sauces are all good choices.
+Make sure they're healthy and low-carb too.
+Marinara, ranch dressing, lemon garlic aioli, low-sugar BBQ sauce, and bang bang sauce are all good choices.

 Make-ahead tips: If using your own recipes, make the nuggets and sauces up ahead of time.
-Also, check out tips to make perfectly crispy chicken nuggets in an air fryer from frozen!

 Planning and Meal Prep Tips